 Know this before you head to Khardungla

 You need an Inner Line Permit (ILP) from District Commissioner’s office in Leh in order to enter the restricted area of Khardungla and Nubra valley.
 You will need photocopies of the permit for every checkpoint on the way.
 Ghettos of tourists will guide you towards the office, and it may take you hours to get rid of the long queue.

-The fastest way to get the ILP – Consult a local travel agent, it will cost you some more bucks, but it’s better to spend a little more instead of standing in the queue for hours
+The fastest way to get the Inner Line Permit or ILP – Consult a local travel agent, it will cost you some more bucks, but it is better to spend a little more instead of standing in the queue for hours.

-Altitude sickness is the major issue with everyone that directly head towards the highest road that lies at an altitude of 5602 meters above sea level.
+Altitude sickness is the major issue with many people who directly head towards the highest road as it lies at an altitude of 5602 meters above sea level.
 So it is better to acclimate yourself by staying for one or two days in Leh before going to Khardungla.
-Although they have a Military Medical inspection room (MI room) at the top, it is better to be prepared instead of ruining your one of the best experiences.
+Although they have a Military Medical inspection room (MI room) at the top, it is better to be prepared instead of ruining one of the best experiences.

 Do carry an extra amount of water and fresh edibles to avoid anoxia.

-The distance from Leh to Khardungla is about 40 km, and it will take a maximum of 2 hours to reach the top if you are traveling in a motor vehicle, depending upon the condition of the road and inclement weather of Leh valley.
+The distance from Leh to Khardungla is about 40 km, and it will take a maximum of 2 hours to reach the top if you are traveling in a motor vehicle.
+The time required also depends on the condition of the road and inclement weather on that particular day.
 Once you reach the top you can have a warm meal at the military canteen and head onto the Nubra valley that is a white sand desert and has a lot to explore in itself.